wpscholar-wp-plugins/mpress-image-refresh/readme.txt

 == Upgrade Notice ==

+= 2.0 =

+* Added helpful error messages for content editors when there is an issue with the shortcode implementation.
+* Updated plugin to provide a number of new filters for developers.
+* Updated plugin to make it translatable.
+* Tested in WordPress version 4.7.2

 = 1.0 =

 * Plugin updated to reflect that it works with WordPress version 4.5.2

+= 0.4 =

+* Updated plugin to be more friendly with WPEngine's WordPress hosting environment.

 = 0.3 =